 The way I see it there are 3 ways to make good money in the cryptocurrency space:

-- Buy up a Bitcoin and a bunch of altcoins and hold for the longer term – i.e. be a HODLer
+- Buy up a bunch of altcoins when it’s alt season and sell near the top (don’t be a dumb HODLer who can never sell).

 If you’ve not yet bought altcoins such as those based on the Ethereum blockchain like Augur (REP – based on the ERC20 standard) you may want to get comfortable with that first as will likely need to use a My Ether Wallet address to participate (explained below).
 I wrote a step by step post on how to buy altcoins.Check out my How to Buy AltCoins post

-Before we start, let’s first talk about how these ICO initial coin offering start.
+Before we start, let’s first talk about how these ICO initial coin offering come about.

 What is an ICO?